-This project aims to develop and implement an integrated health and social care pathway to provide support for older adults(65 years+) and their carers living with dementia in the community co-ordinated by a named community nurse.
-This nurse will ensure equitable access to support, information and care from diagnosis throughout all stages of the illness to end of life.
+An analysis of caseload activity and intervention for those with dementia within North Ayrshire appeared intermittent, ad-hoc and reactive.
+There is a need for proactive integrated health and social care pathways of care for over 65s and their carers living with dementia.
+A named community nurse would provide equitable access to support, information and care from diagnosis throughout all stages of illness to end of life.

 District Nursing teams co-ordinated a pathway of support for the individual and their carer, initiated at diagnosis of dementia.

 What was the outcome?

 A district nurse offered individuals with dementia and their carers’ access to advice from a hub of multidisciplinary professionals.
 This lead person allowed the team to work with the individual to develop a care plan focussed on outcomes to improve the quality of life for all involved.
 The service offered many opportunities to remain connected to the community.
 Additionally, applying a proactive caseload management approach reduced the requirement for unscheduled visits.